haml/haml/REFERENCE.md

 ```

 ### data attribute
-Hyphenation is supported but boolean is not supported.
+Completely compatible with Haml, hyphenation and boolean are supported.

 ```rb
 # Input